V4Fire/Client/src/components/super/i-block/mods/README.md

 #### removeRootMod

-Removes a modifier from the root application element by the specified name.
+Removes a modifier from the root element of the application based on the specified name.
 The method uses the component `globalName` prop if it's provided.
 Otherwise, the `componentName` property.

 ```typescript